-When the temperature outside drops too low, it inhibits a mini split system's ability to function effectively.
+Temperature extremes inhibit a mini split system's ability to function effectively.

 Typically, this decline is not perceptible during hot summer months, but dramatic temperature drops can drastically affect a mini split's ability to heat and cool during winter months.
-Luckily, there are some steps you can take to allow your system to operate better in these conditions.

 Outdoor Unit Installation in Cold Weather Areas